Pricing

 • Cross-Sell During Product Returns.
 Suggest other products that customers could buy when returning a product.
 These payments will feel less painful.

 • Apply Savings Toward a Purpose.
 Are you cheaper than competitors?
-Explain how these savings could be used for additional services.
-These savings will feel psychologically different than regular cash.
+Explain how customers could apply savings.

 • Control Your Spending.
-You can stop businesses from applying this effect on you.
-With this knowledge, you'll know why it feels easier to spend money after returning a product or receiving a tax refund, and you can modify your decisions accordingly.
+Now you'll know why it feels easier to spend money after getting refund.
+Modify your decisions accordingly.

 • Lee, C. Y., & Morewedge, C. K. (2023).
 Mental accounting of product returns.
 Journal of Consumer Psychology.